ahadrana/cdh5-docker/README.md

 #CDH 5 pseudo-distributed cluster Docker image

-Do you develop Hadoop mapreduce applications on top of Cloudera distribution?
-This docker image can help you.
-It contains basic CDH 5 setup with YARN.
+A basic CDH 5 setup with YARN,HBASE and KAFKA services installed.
+Derived from https://github.com/chali/cdh5-pseudo-distributed-cluster-docker.
 You can use it for developmeent and verification of your code in local environment without messing up your system with Hadoop instalation.

 Docker image was prepared according to [Installing CDH 5 with YARN on a Single Linux Node in Pseudo-distributed mode](http://www.cloudera.com/content/cloudera-content/cloudera-docs/CDH5/latest/CDH5-Quick-Start/cdh5qs_yarn_pseudo.html) with a few adjustments for Docker environment.